The Best Beaches of Algarve Portugal

 Rocha Beach

-Praia da Rocha Beach is one of the tourist hot spots in Algarve, if not, the entire country.
+Rocha Beach is one of the tourist hot spots in Algarve, if not, the entire country.
 It is roughly fifty minutes away from Faro Airport and close to “Portimao”.
 The name of the beach is translated as “Rock Beach” because of the presence of large rock formations arising from the sand.
-These rocks are called Two Brothers or Indented Rocks by the locals.
 When you don’t want to go sunbathing or hitting the waters, you can stay under these rocks for shade.
+There are plenty of water sports are available, as well as boat rides.
+Several bars and restaurants are found within or near the beach and most of them offer fresh seafood dishes.

 Save